ajaykumar237/Store_Sales_Analysis_Using_Excel/README.md

 3. Data Processing - made two new columns (age-group, month)

 ### Data Analysis
-Used pivot table and pivot charts
+1. Used pivot table to calcualte and analyse data
+2. Created 6 pivot charts to visually analyse the data further
-Connect all the charts with slicers
+3. Connected all the charts with slicers for dynamic dashboard experience

 ### Results/ Findings

-Based on the analysis, recommend the following actions:
+The analysis results are summarized as follows:
 - Women are more likey to buy compared to men (~65%)
 - Maharashtra, Karnataka, Uttar Pradesh are the top 3 buying states (~35%)
 - Adult age group 30-49 years contributing max (~50%)